Man the forts! Royal castles in under 2hrs

 Arundel Castle, Sussex

 Arundel Castle looks like something out of a storybook with its old motte perched high (100 feet to be exact) on an artificial mound overlooking the beautiful West Sussex countryside and the River Arun.
-The grounds are open to explore, though the castle’s interior won’t open until 18 May at the earliest.
-If you visit now, the gardens will be resplendent with one of the largest displays of tulips in the country, thanks to its annual Tulip Festival.
-The castle is also looking to host a Medieval event on 17-18 April, so keep your eyes peeled for that.
-Booking essential.
 Adult tickets from £12, child tickets £6

 Leeds Castle, Kent

 Perched on an island in the middle of the River Len, five miles southeast of Maidstone, this castle has a lot on offer for a jam-packed day including – deep breath – playgrounds, mini golf, pretty gardens, and takeaway kiosks.
-From 12 April, the Birds of Prey Centre, maze, and shops will reopen.
-The Castle and Castle View Restaurant will reopen on 17 May.
+The Birds of Prey Centre, maze, shops and cafe have all reopened.
 Tickets are on the pricier side (adult £28, child £19.50), but you’ll be able to visit again as many times as you want in the next 15 months.
-Booking essential.

 Berkhamsted Castle, Herts